-Bloom Fountain Limited (the "Company") was incorporated in Mauritius, under the Mauritius Companies Act 2001, on 23 June 2011 as a private company.
-The Company was granted a Global Business Licence under section 72(6) of the Financial Services Act.
-The Company's registered office address is c/o IQ EQ Corporate Services (Mauritius) Ltd, 33, Edith Cavell Street, Port Louis, 11324, Mauritius.
-The Company's principal activity is investment holding and providing consultancy services.
+Bloom Fountain Limited (the "Company") was incorporated in Mauritius as a private company under the Companies Act 2001 on 23 June 2011 and obtained its Global Business License on 24 June 2011.
+The Company's registered office address is at c/o IQ EQ Corporate Services (Mauritius), 33, Edith Cavell Street, Port Louis, Mauritius.

+The Company's principal activity is investment holding and to provide consultancy services.